aorkney/Bats_n_Birds/README.md

 This is a phylogenetic tree pruned from Prum et al., 2015 (https://doi.org/10.1038/nature15697), representing the evolutionary relationships between the bird species considered here.
+This file will be generated during data preparation and is not supplied in this GitHub repository.

 tree.names.22.10.2022.RData